-£80k was spent on Mission.
-This includes the cost of employing the Mission Officer along with general grants to churches and ecumenical groupings.
-In 2017 the major areas for which grants were made were: £22k to support local churches and their mission, £10k for Turn the Tide, the Synod's programme to support youth work in local churches and £10k for ecumenical situations.
+Synod Mission Panel in grants to local churches and projects.
+The major areas for which grants were made were: £141k for supporting mission posts in local churches, £50k for Turn the Tide, the Synod's programme to support youth work in local churches and £29k to support local churches in improving their IT equipment.

-£115k was spent on training during the year.
-The major part of this was the employment costs associated with the work of the Development Officer for Education & Learning and the Children's and Youth Development Officer.
+£127k was spent on training during the year.
+The major part of this was the employment costs associated with the work of the Training Development Officer, Safeguarding Officer and the Children's and Youth Development Officer.
 All their work has a direct impact on local churches.
 Also, included under this heading are certain costs involved in the continued training of ministers and the cost of assessing and supervising ministerial students.

-£295k was spent on property costs including the cost of employing the Property Officer.
-It also includes the grants to churches (£122k), the cost of selling buildings (£65k) and essential repairs (£46k).
+£139k was spent on property costs including the cost of employing the Property staff.
+It also includes the grants to churches (£20k) and the cost of selling buildings (£18k). £779k was awarded by the Building Grants and Loans Panel to support local churches in fitting their buildings for mission.

-£206k was spent on resourcing the Synod Office.
+£175k was spent on resourcing the Synod Office.
 More than half of that was spent on salaries and associated costs for the staff who conduct the work of the Synod and its relationship to Synod Areas & United Areas, local churches and others.
 They also support the Moderator and Synod Officers and administer the financial work.
 Staffing and salary levels are kept under regular review.
 Other costs include the rent of the offices, IT costs and office running costs.

-£42k was spent on Governance costs.
+£38k was spent on Governance costs.
 This includes the costs of Synod Together, committee costs and the legal and audit fees.
-The major costs in 2017 were for legal (£24k) and audit fees (£9k).
+The major costs in 2020 were for legal (£24k) and audit fees (£9k).